pyblish/pyblish-by-example/README.md

 ### Introduction

-Pyblish is an open source, cross-platform framework designed for test-driven content creation.
+Pyblish is an open source, cross-platform framework for test-driven content creation.

-*Pyblish by Example* is a hands-on introduction to Pyblish using short example programs, designed to read from top-to-bottom; like a book.
+*Pyblish by Example* is a hands-on introduction to Pyblish using short example programs written like a book - to be read from top to bottom.

 - [What is Publishing?](https://github.com/pyblish/pyblish/wiki/What-is-publishing)